stasdo12/RESTO_SERVLET_APP/README.md

         The goal of the final project is to develop a WEB application that supports functionality according to task.
 Information on the subject is stored in a relational database (PostgraSQL).
         JDBC API was used to access the data.
 The application architecture conforms MVC pattern.
-        When implementing business logic were used design patterns: Singleton (for DBManager), Chain of Responsibility (HTTP Filters).
+        When implementing business logic were used design patterns: Singleton (for ConnectionManager), Chain of Responsibility (HTTP Filters) also factory for command.
 Apache Tomcat was used as a servlet container.

 ![data-base](src/main/webapp/images/DATABASE.PNG "data-base")